Black Artists Space to Create

 About the Residency

-The Black Artists Space to Create Residency is a project offering three Black artists a residency at Modern Accord Depot, NY.
-The 2021-2022 recipients are Ama Ma’at Gora, Kayla Hamilton and Nile Harris.
-Each artists will receive a one-week residency with unlimited access to a dance studio and full living space.
+The Black Artists Space to Create Residency is a project offering three New York City-based Black artists a residency at Modern Accord Depot, NY.
+The 2022-2023 recipients are Alexander Diaz, Ayan Felix, and Miriam Parker.
+Each artist will receive a one-week residency with unlimited access to a dance studio and full living space.
 Residency schedules are determined by the individual needs of the artists, who also receive a stipend of $2,000 and $250 towards travel expenses.
 New Dance Alliance (NDA) offers this space for resting, dancing, creating, healing, grieving, laughing, and breathing.
 There is no expectation of production and artists do not have to present new work at the end of this residency.
-Additionally, the artists have access to complimentary studio space at NDA’s loft throughout the 2022 season.
-The artists were selected by a BASC Committee consisting of Janeill Cooper, Remi Harris, Annie Heath, Angie Pittman, and Anh Vo.
+Additionally, the artists have access to complimentary studio space at NDA’s loft throughout the 2022-2023 season.
+The artists were selected by a BASC Curatorial Committee including Lee Edwards, Leslie Cuyjet, Alethea Pace, Nicole McClam, and Alicia Morales.

 The residency project was created in response to current movements within the dance community and the movements they are building upon.
 As an artist services organization and presenter, NDA has been guided by the core question: What does it mean to center and support Black artists in this field?
 NDA understands the stark reality that Black people are currently navigating not one, but two pandemics: one is new, and one is 400 years old.
 Covid-19 and racism are both disproportionately affecting Black life.
 In light of this, “we wish to radically reimagine what it means to serve Black artists right now and to do so in the specific spirit of reparations,” says NDA Board President Fernando Maneca.
 “We call in abundance as we reimagine modes of leadership and hand over the keys to Black artists as a way to confront the scarcity mindset currently afflicting non-profit organizations.”